PlaceholderGames/2022-yr1-team-peach-pie/README.md

 Credits
 ---
-<p>As mentioned above, the team is composed of Eira, Jake, David and Dylan!
+<p>As mentioned above, the team is composed of Eira, Rhys, Jake, David and Dylan!
 However, this ReadMe may be updated with more contributors and a more detailed list of what was contributed and who by!</br>

 <p>All Pie art belongs to Eira - Credit to her for the kickass art!</br>